 Set Up Classroom Recycling

 Did you know as much as 78 percent of school waste could be diverted from landfills if schools had recycling and composting plans in place?
-If you don’t already have one, now is the time to put plans into action with a classroom recycling center.
+If you don’t already have one, now is the time to put plans into action with a classroom recycling centre.

 Set up posters on your bins to remind students where to put recycling and where to put actual trash.